 In those cases, you’ll want to claim your plan as soon as possible.

-Remember, financial institutions that hold retirement plan assets are required to turn unclaimed money to state officials.
+Remember, financial institutions that hold retirement plan assets must turn over unclaimed money to state officials.
 In most cases, the state government liquidates these plans, taking them out of their tax-sheltered status.
-That may leave you open to hefty taxes and IRS penalties when you try to get them back.
+That may leave you open to hefty income taxes and IRS penalties when you try to get them back.

 Unclaimed Money at Old Banks

-Investments such as stocks and bonds aren’t covered by the FDIC.
-Individual retirement accounts (IRAs) aren’t covered either.
+The FDIC does not cover investments such as stocks and bonds, nor does it cover individual retirement accounts (IRAs).
 However, the FDIC would cover a deposit account within an IRA.
 Some people invest their IRAs entirely in deposit accounts such as in an IRA CD.
 In this case, the FDIC covers it.

 Unclaimed Money at the National Credit Union Administration

 The National Credit Union Administration (NCUA) insures up to $250,000 per individual depositor.
 This organization manages the National Credit Union Share Insurance Fund (NCUSIF).
-It’s backed by the full faith and credit of the U.S. government as is the FDIC Deposit Insurance Fund.
+It’s backed by the full faith and credit of the U.S. government just like the FDIC Deposit Insurance Fund.

 Unclaimed Money at the Pension Benefit Guaranty Corp.

-If your pension plan shut down or got taken over by the Pension Benefit Guaranty Corp.
-(PBGC), this organization may owe you some or all of it.
+If the Pension Benefit Guaranty Corp (PBGC) shut down or took over your pension plan it may owe you some or all of it.
 The PBGC runs a database that you can search to see if you have unclaimed pension plan money.

 You can look for unclaimed pensions, insured plans and trusted plans.